jgutman/mvesc/ETL/README.md

 Only step one needs to be done manually, 2-4 are accomplished by the run_all bash script in the top level directory.
 If new files are added, follow instructions in 2-4 to make sure all formatting is correct.

-1. Manually import backup files into separate, temporary SQL server; convert to a PostgreSQL database (public schema)
+1. Manually import backup files into separate, temporary SQL server; convert to a PostgreSQL database (public schema).
+These BAK files contain the district snapshot files for seven districts

 2. Ensure that all csv files or directories to be uploaded are in filelist.txt -  the run_all bash script will execute `csv2postgres_mvesc.py` on each line of filelist.txt
 	- default options: `schema=raw`, `replace=False`, `nrows=-1` (uploading all rows), `header=True`;